NREL/HPC/general/intermediate/building-packages/README.md

 have code to adapt to the (older, newer) libraries you have available, whereas a binary distribution will likely not.
-In other cases, a binary distribution may be associated with a particular Linux distribution and version different from Peregrine's.
+In other cases, a binary distribution may be associated with a particular Linux distribution and version different from Eagle's.
 One example is a package for Linux version X+1 (with a shiny new libc).
 If you try to run this on Linux version X, you will almost certainly get errors associated with the GLIBC version required.
 If you build the application against your own,